 The first we hear of Satan in the Bible he causes Eve to doubt what God said, “Has God said, ‘You shall not eat of any tree of the garden’?”
 (Gen. 3:1).
-His number one attack has always been to cause people to doubt God’s Truth, which we know by what he has said in the Bible.
+His number one attack has always been to cause people to doubt God’s Truth, and the only way we can know God’s truth is by reading the Bible.

 Prior to the arrival of modern Bibles, people did not have great doubts about the Word of God, but now with each new translation saying something different, and with many verses and phrases removed from most of them, doubts are growing.
 It causes people to doubt when they read, that the “oldest and best” manuscripts do not have this or that verse.